tayruxin/tp/docs/DeveloperGuide.md

     -   Cons: There is a need to clear the list before adding the selected company to the `UniqueCompanyList` to ensure that only one company is displayed in the `CompanyDetailPanel` at any time.

 -   **Alternative 2:** Create a new `Company` object in `AddressBook` to store the selected company which the user wishes to view.
-    -   Pros: There is not a need to clear the list as there is not list involved.
+    -   Pros: Since there are no lists involved, there is no need to clear the list.
-    -   Cons: The `CompanyDetailPanel` will not be updated automatically when there is any changes made to the `Company` object.
+    -   Cons: The `CompanyDetailPanel` will not be updated automatically when there are any changes made to the `Company` object.
 There is a need to create additional methods to update the `CompanyDetailPanel` when there is any changes made to the `Company` object.